r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 A monstrous difference.
 27,939 lines of code for the Nuxt 3 project, and only 8,439 for the SvelteKit project.

 The major difference here is the amount of JSON.
 I'm not writing much JSON myself for this website - nearly all of that is coming from the `package-lock.json` file that manages dependency versions.
-This means that the Nuxt 3 version requires a *lot* more internal dependencies than the SvelteKit version.
+This means that the Nuxt 3 version has a *lot* more internal dependencies than the SvelteKit version.

 Doing an `npm install` from the root of each project reveals that the Nuxt 3 site is using 961 individual packages, while the SvelteKit site is using just 302.
 That is significant.